Home Bachelor's Degree in Criminal Justice Bachelor’s in Criminal Justice Programs in Ohio

 Working With Your Criminal Justice Degree in Ohio

 In the state of Ohio, the job outlook is generally good for criminal justice graduates.
-Bailiffs, who work in a courtroom setting, can expect to see a 5% increase in job openings by the year 2022 (O*Net, 2012).
-Forensic science technicians may also experience a slight increase in job openings during this time (O*Net, 2012).
+Bailiffs, who work in a courtroom setting, can expect to see relatively steady job openings through the year 2030 (CareerOneStop, 2022).
+Forensic science technicians may experience an 11% increase in job openings during this time (CareerOneStop, 2022).

 Find out more about the opportunities available in this field today by contacting criminal justice programs in Ohio.